punchcode-fullstack/student-resources/pacing/summer2021/jsOutline.draft.md

 # Data structures
 * what they are as a very brief overview. just enough to understand
-* data structure CRUD operations
+* data structure CRUD operations (abstract operations)
 * memory complexity of data structures
 * time complexity of data structures
 * additional resources to learn about BigO
+* Minimum required to understand the javascript event loop
     * array
     * hashtable
+    * stack
+    * queue: FIFO/LIFO/Priority
+    * heap: loosely organized area of memory

 # Objects
 * keys and values